Council of Five Elders: Choosing the council

 The members of the council were all daimyō chosen due to their relation to the taikō and the amount of power they held in the country.
 Hideyoshi chose powerful daimyō to prevent authority being concentrated on a single daimyō.
 Maeda Toshiie and Ukita Hideie were chosen due to their closeness with Hideyoshi as Maeda Toshiie was Hideyoshi's friend who had also served Oda Nobunaga.
 Maeda Toshiie was also chosen due to the respect he had from the Toyotomi family and Hideyoshi wanted to prevent Ieyasu from holding absolute power among the Five Elders.
 Ukita Hideie had been adopted under the name of Yuushi (Japanese:猶子) by Hideyoshi and his closeness with Hideyoshi also led him to be appointed as a member of the five elders.
 These daimyō had also all served under Hideyoshi for many years in his house administration.

 Even before the creation of the council, Hideyoshi treated the five differently from other daimyō.
-One of the reason was the absence of a Toritsugi (Japanese: 取次).
+One reason for this was the absence of a Toritsugi (Japanese: 取次).
 Toritsugi acted as mediators that went between the daimyō to help with the communication of orders.
 This allowed each daimyō to talk directly to Hideyoshi, and it also meant that Hideyoshi would not intervene in the business of the daimyō in ruling their own domain.
 For the Shimazu clan, Ishida Mitsunari was appointed as the toritsugi, which also meant that Mitsunari and/or Toyotomi had power to intervene in Shimazu's domain.
 Hideyoshi expected the daimyō under his control to govern their lands and serve military services.

-The larger the domains of the daimyō were, the more experienced those daimyō were at governing their lands and as such, Hideyoshi treated them differently compared to smaller daimyō which needed Hideyoshi to intervene in local governance.
-In the 1588 Sword Hunt Policy (Japanese:刀狩 katanagari), it is assumed that Hideyoshi only ordered to smaller class daimyō to enforce the policy.
-The larger daimyō followed even without orders, however Hideyoshi did not strictly expect them to enforce the policy.
-Initially the sword hunt was intended to confiscate weapons to restrict forces, ensuring that no one could take the country by force.
-Hideyoshi was able to rely on the large daimyō that were experienced and equipped with large military forces to be able to suppress the local powers even if they were to rebel.
+The larger the domains of the daimyō were, the more experienced those daimyō were at governing their lands.
+As such, Hideyoshi treated them differently than smaller daimyō, who needed Hideyoshi to intervene in local governance.
+In the 1588 Sword Hunt Policy (Japanese:刀狩 katanagari), it is assumed that Hideyoshi only ordered smaller class daimyō to enforce the policy.
+The larger daimyō followed even without orders, but Hideyoshi did not strictly expect them to enforce the policy.
+Initially the sword hunt was intended to confiscate weapons to restrict formation of military forces, ensuring that no one could take the country by force.
+Hideyoshi could rely on the large daimyō, who were experienced and equipped with large military forces, to suppress local powers if they rebelled.
 In this way, Hideyoshi's treatment of the larger daimyō, Tokugawa, Maeda, Mori, and Uesugi, was exceptional.